 (This identification is based on a paper by (Crews and Harvey)

 Probably under loose bark, especially on eucalypts; this spider's flattened body and ability to move rapidly sideways means it can hide in small

-This species looks somewhat like a huntsman spider except that it only has 6 obvious eyes in a curved row (all huntsman species have two rows of 4 eyes) and it lacks a scopula on the end of each leg.
+Karaops species look somewhat like a huntsman spider except that they only have 6 obvious eyes in a curved row (all huntsman species have two rows of 4 eyes) and lack a scopula on the end of each leg.

 Spider(s) with a very similar appearance: Karaops australiensis and many smaller or immature huntsman species.